Mural of activist Greta Thunberg going up in San Francisco

 He also painted a mural of Robin Williams in downtown San Francisco that has since been demolished.

-Cobre says he was searching for a building for a new mural when environmental nonprofit One Atmosphere approached him about the project.
+Cobre says he was searching for a building for a new mural when environmental nonprofit oneatmosphere.org approached him about the project.

 Information from: San Francisco Chronicle, http://www.sfgate.com